signumsoftware/framework/Signum.Engine/Schema/EntityEvents.md

 }
 ```

-Use `FilterQuery` to filter all the queries implicitly on every `Database.Query<T>`, the way Authorization module and Isolation module do.
+Use `FilterQuery` to filter all the queries implicitly, the was Authorization module and Isolation module do it.

 `FilterQuery` takes effects in all queries of the LINQ provider, including simple `Database.Retrieve`, `UnsafeDelete`, `UnsafeUpdate`, `UnsafeInsert`, etc..

 When executing `Database.MListQuery<E, V>()`, will be automatically filtered based in the `FilterQuery` event of the `Parent` property (generic argument `E`).

-Finally, the `InMemoryFunction` is an alternative definition of `InDatabaseExpresson` expression that can be evaluated in-memory after retrieving the entity.
-This is useful to improve performance on cache scenarios like transparent cache (using `Database.Retrieve`/`RetrieveAll`/`RetrieveList` with cache module) or filtering shared data structures like `ResetLazy<T>`.
+`InMemoryFunction` is an in.memory

 ## PreUnsafeDelete